mguyette/Aquarius_AppendOverwritePrep/index.md

 ## Input data

 The script is designed to accomodate .dat telemetry files downloaded from EXO2 YSI deployments.
-The format of these files is like this:
+The program we use results in the following
+format:

 ``` r
 dat <- read_csv("./dat_files/IRLML02_WQ_Hourly.dat", skip = 1)